Let’s face it — most people who walk into a car repair shop aren’t experts on cars.

 Tip #2: Ask for a complete inspection of your vehicle.

 You should always ask for a complete inspection of your vehicle and a copy of the printed maintenance schedule.

 A reputable shop should be able to show you the inspection report, so you can check it against the repairs they say you need.
 They should also be able to highlight what is important to maintain over time, so you can budget your maintenance costs over the next year.

 A complete inspection can also reveal potential repairs that can save you money down the road.
 For example, not replacing a spark plug could exacerbate other things, causing a chain of events that could end up costing $1,000 down the road.

 Tip #3: Build a long-term relationship with your shop.

-A repair shop that can serve as a “one-stop shop” for a wide range of repair services enables you to develop a relationship with your technician over time.
+A repair shop that can serve as a “one-stop shop” for a wide range of auto repair services enables you to develop a relationship with your technician over time.
 By choosing a shop you trust for preventative, routine maintenance like oil changes and filter replacements, a you establish a trusted relationship for when a bigger repair is needed.

 And if it’s a repair or service your shop doesn’t offer, you can trust your technician to recommend you to someone who specializes in the repair.

 “No one shop does everything, but if you trust your shop, you can usually trust them to send you to the right place,” says Hrovat.
 “In our shop, we know who to send customers to for body or transmission work.
 This business isn’t run on referral fees and kickbacks.
 We know who to trust and who does great work.”

 There are different levels of repairs.
 Make sure your technician can explain your various options.